comit-network/comit-rs/README.md

 4. startup cnd: `cnd` (or `./target/release/cnd` if you do not have the `~/.cargo/bin` folder in your `$PATH`)

 Keep in mind that in order to do a swap locally you will need to start two instances of cnd.
+Please see `cnd --help` for help with command line options.

 ## Setup testing/dev environment